djrobstep/migra/README.md

 **Migra supports PostgreSQL >= 9 only.** Known issues exist with earlier versions.
 More recent versions are more comprehensively tested.
 Development resources are limited, and feature support rather than backwards compatibility is prioritised.

+## DEVELOPMENT

+A passwordless login for a superuser with username=your_os_username is required for the test cases to run

 ## THE DOCS

 Documentation is at [databaseci.com/docs/migra](https://databaseci.com/docs/migra).